bt5153msba/bt5153msba.github.io/project/kaggle.md

 ## BT5153 In-class Kaggle Competition

 We are hosting a in-class Kaggle competition.
 The competition is a text categorization problem, i.e., labeling natural language texts with relevant categories from a predefined set.
 Via assigning online content into categories, users can easily search and navigate within website or application.
-This competition is centered around one natural language processing application and will also deepen your understanding of the machine learning concepts covered .
+This competition is centered around one natural language processing application and will also deepen your understanding of the machine learning concepts.

 ### What will be the competition be like?